GeekyAnts/laravel-inertia-sharedo/README.md

 ## 1) Introduction

-**Sharedo** is a composer package for Laravel projects which allows other users to read or write your project's entities.
-It provides you an interface to manage roles and permissions for Laravel apps with the help of Laravel Bouncer.
-You can assign read or write permissions to a user and remove permissions as required.
+**Sharedo** provides you an interface to manage roles and permissions for Laravel apps.
+You can assign read or write permissions to a user and remove the permissions as required.
+It is powered by Inertia.js and Laravel Bouncer.

 ## 2) Motivation